 HMS Guerriere.
-During this historic battle, cannonballs fired at Constitution appeared to bounce off, causing a British sailor to remark that her sides were made of iron.
+During the historic battle, cannonballs fired at her appeared to bounce off, causing a Constitution sailor to exclaim 'Huzzah!
+It's as if her sides are made of iron!', to which Captain Isaac Hull responded, 'Ironsides, aye.'
 In fact, the hull of Constitution is constructed of a three-layer wooden sandwich comprised of live oak and white oak.
-Today, 221 years later, she is still a commissioned United States Navy warship with a crew of naval officers and enlisted personnel, and is open to the public for on-board visits.
-USS Constitution - Charlestown Navy Yard November - March, Wednesdays - Sundays, 10:00 am - 4:00 pm; April, Wednesdays - Sundays, 10:00 am - 6:00 pm; May - October, Daily (closed Mondays), 10:00 am - 6:00 pm; Saluting battery firing: Daily, 8:00 am & Sunset (observed from Charlestown Navy Yard) Guests ages 18+ must have a federal or state-issued photo I.D. or passport to board ship Open: Presidents Day, Patriots' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day Closed: Martin Luther King, Jr. Day, Thanksgiving, Christmas, New Year's Day 617-242-7511 • navy.mil/local/constitution USS Constitution Museum serves as the memory and educational voice of USS Constitution by collecting, preserving, and interpreting the stories of "Old Ironsides" and those associated with her.
-This award-winning, not-forprofit educational institution welcomes over 500,000 visitors each year and charges no admission fee.
+Today, 222 years later, she is still a commissioned United States Navy warship with a crew of naval officers and enlisted personnel, and is open to the public for onboard visits.
+USS Constitution - Charlestown Navy Yard November - March, Wednesdays - Sundays, 10:00 am - 4:00 pm; April, Wednesdays - Sundays, 10:00 am - 6:00 pm; May - October, Daily (closed Mondays), 10:00 am - 6:00 pm; Saluting battery firing: Daily, 8:00 am & Sunset (observed from Charlestown Navy Yard) Guests ages 18+ must have a federal or state-issued photo I.D. or passport to board ship Open: Presidents Day, Patriots' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day Closed: Martin Luther King, Jr. Day, Thanksgiving, Christmas, New Year's Day 617-593-2025 • navy.mil/local/constitution USS Constitution Museum serves as the memory and educational voice of USS Constitution by collecting, preserving, and interpreting the stories of "Old Ironsides" and those associated with her.
+This award-winning, not-forprofit educational institution welcomes over 300,000 visitors each year.
 The museum provides an interactive, hands-on environment with innovative exhibits that let visitors of all ages explore the legacy of USS Constitution, America's Ship of State.
 It is perfect for families and school groups seeking an enjoyable, educational experience where they can have fun while learning and exploring together.
 Students will have the opportunity to take the helm and wonder, "What would I do if I were in command?"
 All will engage in conversations about history, science, technology, and democracy.

-USS Constitution Museum - Charlestown Navy Yard April 1 - October 31, 9:00 am - 6:00 pm; November 1 - March 31, 10:00 am - 5:00 pm Closed: Thanksgiving, Christmas, New Year's Day Admission by donation 617-426-1812 • ussconstitutionmuseum.org Bunker Hill Monument "Don't fire until you see the whites of their eyes!"
+USS Constitution Museum - Charlestown Navy Yard April 1 - October 31, 9:00 am - 6:00 pm; November 1 - March 31, 10:00 am - 5:00 pm Closed: Thanksgiving, Christmas, New Year's Day Admission by donation 617-426-1812 • ussconstitutionmuseum.org

+Bunker Hill Monument "Don't fire until you see the whites of their eyes!"
 This legendary order, believed to have been uttered at the battle, has come to immortalize the determination of the ill-equipped Colonists facing the powerful British Army during the famous battle fought on this site on June 17, 1775.
 The Battle of Bunker Hill marks one of the first times Colonial forces held their own against the British army.
 Today a 221-foot granite obelisk denotes the site of the first major battle of the American Revolution.
 Located across the street, the Bunker Hill

 Museum's exhibits and dioramas tell the stories of the battle and the monument.

-Bunker Hill Monument & Museum - 43 Monument Square, Charlestown January 2 - May 4, Daily, 10:00 am - 5:00 pm; May 5 - June 23, Daily, 9:30 am - 5:00 pm; June 24 - September 29, Daily, 10:00 am - 6:00 pm; September 29 - December 1, Daily, 10:00 am - 5:00 pmLast Monument climb: 4:30 pm Closed: Thanksgiving, Christmas, New Year's Day Group tours: 617-242-5689 or bost rsvp@nps.gov 617-242-7275 • nps.gov/bost
+Bunker Hill Monument & Museum - 43 Monument Square, Charlestown May 12 - June 22, Daily, 9:30 am - 5:00 pm; June 23 - September 28, Daily, 9:00 am - 5:00 pm; September 29 - May 11, Daily, 10:00 am - 5:00 pm Last Monument climb: 4:30 pm Closed: Thanksgiving, Christmas, New Year's Day Group tours: 617-242-5689 or bost\rsvp@nps.gov 617-242-7275 • nps.gov/bost